ChiffX/gpu-stock-scraper/README.md

 2. Turn Allow less secure apps on.
 3. Create a .env file, using .env_sample as a guide, and input email information

+### Enabling Discord Messages
+1. Acquire your webhook URL from your Discord server for your selected channel
+    * See here for an explanation: https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks
+2. Assign your webhook URL to DISCORD_WEBHOOK in your .env file
+3. Set discord_message_enabled to True

 ### Operation
 `python3 main.py`